-Over time I have worked as a webmaster, author and editor, a teacher and speaker, adviser and project organiser.
-I also do humanitarian work in Palestine, with which I'm deeply involved.
+Over time I have worked as a webmaster, author and editor, teacher and speaker, adviser and project organiser.
+I also do humanitarian work in Palestine and online with Mali, Ethiopia, Kurdistan and the Sinai.

 I lived in Glastonbury in southwest England 1980-2008 and was prominent in community life there.

-I now live in West Penwith, in the far west of Cornwall near Penzance, and also spend time in Bethlehem, Palestine.
+I now live in West Penwith, in the far west of Cornwall, and also spend time in Greece, Sweden and Bethlehem, Palestine.

-Blessed with four grown up children and three grandchildren.
+Blessed with four grown up children and four grandchildren.

 Born a left-handed Virgo in 1950, I'm a 1960s veteran (Liverpool and LSE), with a rather long track-record.
 Best valued for my positive and original insights and my knowledge and understanding of historical, geopolitical and spiritual issues.

 I have run bookstores, crafted lots of words, books and websites; campaigned for home-birth, peace, ecological and community issues; created three innovative social-educational projects; taught endless classes and workshops; spoken from many stages and counselled thousands of people.
 Learned lots from people and life too.

 Well-known for my insights into history, current events, international relations, astrology, crop circles and spiritual-political issues.

 Published books: Pictures of Palestine (2012), Healing the Hurts of Nations (2003), The Kingfisher Encyclopedia of World History (1999), Deep Geopolitics (1996), Living in Time (1987), An Illustrated Guide to the New Millennium (1997), The Only Planet of Choice (1993), The Historical Ephemeris (1993) and lots of articles.